-Ashwagandha can aid by lowering oxidative stress or preparing the body to handle the increased oxidation by activating the thyroid to boost the levels of the T4 hormone.
-The development of active T3, which is what leads to the issues associated with hyperthyroidism, can also be slowed down and controlled.
+Ashwagandha can help by lowering oxidative stress or preparing the body to handle the increased oxidation by activating the thyroid to boost the levels of the T4 hormone.
+The development of active T3, which leads to the issues associated with hyperthyroidism, can also be slowed down and controlled.
 Additionally, it reduces anxiety and returns the heart rate to normal.

-4. Reduces Palpitations Associated With High Blood Pressure
+4. Reduces Heart Palpitations Associated With High Blood Pressure

 In one study, aqueous extracts of the roots of ashwagandha and the bark of arjuna were found to reduce systolic blood pressure by 4.37%.
 Systolic pressure is the term used to describe the force that blood applies to artery walls as the heart contracts to pump blood.